$\mathrm{SU}(4)$-Symmetric Quantum Spin-Orbital Liquids on Various Lattices: Triangular system with a broken symmetry

 A gauge transformation can always concentrate a flux matrix to only one bond for each triangular plaquette, so it is enough to focus on one bond $\langle ij \rangle$ with $U_{ij} = i\Gamma^5$ in order to derive an effective spin-orbital model by the second-order perturbation in $t/U.$ The rest of the bonds are all $\mathrm{SU}(4)$-symmetric, in which case the discussion is completely parallel to the honeycomb case.
 As for a bond with $U_{ij} = i\Gamma^5,$ the second-order perturbation leads to the following spin-orbital model:

 if $\langle ij \rangle$ is a dashed bond shown in Fig~\ref{tri}.
-We can expect an exotic frustration, which is absent even in the $\mathrm{SU}(N)$ Heisenberg model.
-To the best of our knowledge, there is no previous study for this model, so it is worthwhile to study it in the future.
+We can expect an exotic frustration, which is different from that in the $\mathrm{SU}(N)$ Heisenberg model.
+To the best of our knowledge, there is no previous study for this model, so it is worthwhile to study it here.

+Then, what kind of QSOLs are relevant to this exotic model?
+One of the most natural possibilities is the $\Gamma^5$-flux state.
+This state is described by the following trial wavefunction $\ket{\Psi_\textrm{GS}}$.

+where $\ket{\Psi_\textrm{free}}$ is the free-fermionic ground state of the above model with the $\Gamma^5$ flux in the case of $U=0$ at quarter filling, and $P_\textrm{GW}$ is the Gutzwiller projection onto the space with $N_j=1$ for each $j$.
+The correlation effect of $U\to\infty$ is included in the Gutzwiller projection.
+Indeed, this state has a spinon-oribitalon Fermi surface.
+As shown in Fig.~\ref{gamma5_fs}, two degenerate bands cross the Fermi level at quarter filling and the cross section consists of circular Fermi surfaces.

+However, this state most probably suffers from the Bardeen-Cooper-Schrieffer (BCS) instability~\cite{Hermanns2015BCS}.
+The twofold degeneracy of bands and the almost isotropic Fermi surface allow the following BCS ground state instead of the original wavefunction.